San Bernardino to release bankruptcy exit plan on May 14

-LOS ANGELES, May 8 (Reuters) - Almost three years after declaring bankruptcy, the southern California city of San Bernardino will issue its long-awaited bankruptcy exit plan on Thursday, May 14, the city mayor said on Friday.
+LOS ANGELES (Reuters) - Almost three years after declaring bankruptcy, the southern California city of San Bernardino will issue its long-awaited bankruptcy exit plan on Thursday, May 14, the city mayor said on Friday.

 San Bernardino mayor Carey Davis told Reuters in a telephone interview that a copy of the bankruptcy plan, known as a plan of adjustment, will be attached to the agenda for the next council meeting, which will be posted online next Thursday.